Back to projects

 The first step was to conduct user research to identify the most common pain points of the Spotify app.
 I interviewed several individuals and then synthesized the information into an affinity diagram to identify key patterns and insights.

 As illustrated above, users had numerous complaints across various areas of the app, with podcasts being a common source of frustration.
-Below are some key highlights of the most prevalent pain points.
+Below are the most important insights from my research.

 Revisiting podcast issues